zipvilization/Zipvilization/index.md

 Interactions change the underlying state.

-And that state can be observed, interpreted and progressively transformed into a living digital world.
+And that state can be translated, represented and progressively explored as a living digital world.

 We create the initial conditions.